Consent Page

 sign to &

-Consent events tracked from consent page can serve to trigger Scenarios.
+Consent events tracked from consent pages can trigger Scenarios.